iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-06-08.md

 Half way along a column blocks the way and I needed to superman my way through.
 It felt commiting and left me unable to hold my head out of the water but there was no way to turn around.
 I assume Clare had an easier time of it but she was a collection of scraping and splashing noises somewhere behind me at this point and neither of us were keen to waste time talking.

 I have no idea how long it took us to get through but it was certainly long enough.
-We dragged ourselves out of the water and into a final flat our section.
+We dragged ourselves out of the water and into a final flat out section.
 It thankfully quite quickly became a hands and knees crawl and joined a junction where it was possible to sit down.

 We had a rest and examined a plastic tub of peanuts and raisins that we found there.
 I didn’t open them.
 Even in a sealed container it seems rather optimistic to hope they will last that long.